google/maldoca/README.md

 - [Clang](https://clang.llvm.org) (recommended version: 11 or 12)
 - OS: Linux or Windows

+## GENERAL
+- Some testdata files contain malicious code!
+Hence, we encoded them in base64 as a safety measure.
+Nevertheless, be very careful when opening / processing testdata files!

 ## WINDOWS
-- Some testdata files might trigger Windows Defender / AV systems.
-Please add an exclusion for the source directory to avoid potential issues.
 - Bazel has some Windows related problems, e.g. maximum path length limitations.
 Make sure to read the [best-practices](https://docs.bazel.build/versions/main/windows.html#best-practices) to avoid them.
 - Enable symlink support ([how-to](https://docs.bazel.build/versions/main/windows.html#enable-symlink-support)) as it is required by Bazel.